Aperture

 Read more about Aperture: Application, In Photography, In Scanning or Sampling

-Famous quotes containing the words stop and/or aperture:
+Famous quotes containing the word aperture:

 Animals used to provide a lowlife way to kill and get away with it, as they do still, but, more intriguingly, for some people they are an aperture through which wounds drain.
 The scapegoat of olden times, driven off for the bystanders’ sins, has become a tender thing, a running injury.
 There, running away ... is me: hurt it and you are hurting me.